Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Methods

-After equilibrating the polymer chains, we apply our recently developed unsupervised learning approach to obtain order parameters for the aggregates.\cite{statt2021unsupervised, Reinhart2021} In short, this approach uses an extensive collection of local geometric features to create a low-dimensional representation of each bead's neighborhood via nonlinear manifold learning.
+After equilibrating the polymer chains, we apply our recently developed unsupervised learning approach to obtain order parameters for the aggregates.\cite{statt2021unsupervised, Reinhart2021} In short, this approach uses an extensive collection of local geometric features to create a low-dimensional embedding of each bead's neighborhood via nonlinear manifold learning.
 These features are then aggregated in a global pooling scheme and reduced a second time to yield two snapshot-wide order parameters, $Z_0$ and $Z_1$.
 This $\mathbf{Z}$ is a rotation-, translation-, and permutation-invariant measure of the aggregate morphology.
-The algorithm is described in detail in Refs.~\citenum{statt2021unsupervised} and \citenum{Reinhart2021}.
+The algorithm is described in detail in Refs.~\citenum{statt2021unsupervised} and \citenum{Reinhart2021}, and relies primarily on the Uniform Manifold Approximation and Projection (UMAP)\cite{Ziolek2021} approach.
+UMAP is a non-linear, unsupervised dimensionality reduction (i.e., manifold learning) technique.

 As introduced in Ref.~\citenum{statt2021unsupervised}, the $\mathbf{Z}$ manifold reveals the possible aggregate morphologies formed from the chosen 60\%-$A$-type composition.
 The structure of the manifold is shown in Fig.~\ref{fig:dataset} with some representative snapshots overlaid to illustrate the shape of the aggregates in each region of $\mathbf{Z}$.
 It can be seen that aggregates around the periphery of the manifold correspond to ``archetypes'' while those closer to the middle is mixtures of multiple types.
 This is a result of the manifold learning scheme preserving the topology of the data during projection, such that the distance between archetypes is maximized while centrally located aggregates are equidistant to the locations of their respective pure archetypes.
 The $2\,038$ points shown in Fig.~\ref{fig:dataset} comprise the training data for our supervised learning task described below.